 Thanks for finding this site.
 It is not much, just a collection of my longer writings in one place.

-I suppose I should give you a brief bio or summary of my life or something to this extent.
+I suppose I should give you a summary of my life.
 So here it is:

-I live in California’s Sierra Nevada where I have the great pleasure of working as a wilderness park ranger during the summer months for Yosemite National Park.
-Maybe I issued a hiking permit to you.
-Or maybe I taught you and a group of others how to poop in the mountains and then made you sing a song.
+I live in California’s Sierra Nevada where I have the pleasure of working in Yosemite National Park during the summer.
 When I’m not working in Yosemite, I try to spend the rest of the year swimming in the snow.

 Here is a chronology of my books and a bit of history: